-Obviously, it is desirable to have a formalism which would combine advantages of the two approaches and describe the continuous measurement of a single qubit.
-Then the "orthodox" result would be a limiting case for very fast (and "strong") measurement, while the decoherence result could be obtained by an ensemble averaging.
-The Bayesian formalism [4,8] which is the subject of this paper has been developed exactly for that purpose (some extensions of the Bayesian formalism will be discussed later).
-Notice that the formalism has been also reproduced in a somewhat different language (using the terminology of quantum trajectories, quantum jumps, and quantum state diffusion) by another group [9].
-It is important to stress that the Bayesian approach is not a phenomenological formalism which just correctly describes two previously known cases.
+(some extensions of the Bayesian formalism will be discussed later).
+Notice that the formalism has been also reproduced8 in a somewhat different language (using the terminology of quantum trajectories, quantum jumps, and quantum state diffusion) by the team which has previously developed2 a similar theory in quantum optics.
+It is important to stress that the Bayesian approach is not a phenomenological theory which just correctly describes two previously known cases.
 It claims the description of a real and experimentally verifiable evolution of a single qubit in a process of measurement.

-Simply speaking, the Bayesian formalism gives the following answer to the question posed above (for H=0).
-During the measurement process the diagonal matrix elements of the qubit density matrix evolve according to the classical Bayes formula [10,11] which takes into account the noisy detector output [I(t)] in Fig. 1] and describes a gradual qubit localization into one of the states $|1\rangle$ or $|2\rangle$, depending on I(t).
+Simply speaking, the Bayesian formalism gives the following answer to the question posed above (for H = 0).
+During the measurement process the diagonal matrix elements of the qubit density matrix evolve according to the classical Bayes formula^{9, 10} which takes into account the noisy detector output [I(t) in Fig. 1] and describes a gradual qubit localization into one of the states $|1\rangle$ or $|2\rangle$, depending on I(t).
 The evolution of nondiagonal matrix elements can be easily calculated using somewhat surprising result that a good (ideal) detector preserves the purity of the qubit state, so that the decoherence is actually just a consequence of averaging over different detector outcomes I(t) for different members of the ensemble.
 (Nonideal detectors also produce some amount of qubit decoherence, which is calculated within the formalism.)

-Notice that in the case of an ideal detector, our result can actually be considered as a simple consequence of the so-called Quantum Bayes Theorem (we borrow this name from the book on quantum noise by Gardiner [12], even though it is not a theorem in a mathematical sense).
+Notice that in the case of an ideal detector, our result can actually be considered as a simple consequence of the so-called Quantum Bayes Theorem (we borrow this name from the book on quantum noise by Gardiner,11 even though it is not a theorem in a mathematical sense).
 However, the application of this "theorem" is not always straightforward, so instead of applying it as an ansatz, we derive the Bayesian formalism for particular measurement setups, starting from the textbook quantum mechanics.

 It is difficult to avoid philosophical questions discussing a problem related to quantum measurements.
-In brief, philosophy of the Bayesian approach is exactly the philosophy of the "orthodox" quantum mechanics.
+In brief, the Bayesian approach philosophy is exactly the philosophy of the "orthodox" quantum mechanics.
 A minor technical difference is that instead of assuming instantaneous information on measurement result corresponding to instantaneous "orthodox" collapse, we consider a more realistic case of continuous information flow.

-Finally, let us mention that the problem of solid-state qubit evolution due to continuous measurement was recently a subject of theoretical study by many groups (see, e.g. [13-18]).
-However, most of them assumed ensemble averaging and so obtained results different from the Bayesian results (except the Australian group [9,19,20] which also studies single realizations of the measurement process).
+Finally, let us mention that the problem of solid-state qubit evolution due to continuous measurement has been recently a subject of theoretical study by many groups (see, e.g.^{12-22}).
+However, most of the obtained results are limited by the assumption of ensemble averaging (except the results obtained by Australian group^{8,18} which also studies single realizations of the measurement process).

-II.
-SIMPLE MODEL
+2. SIMPLE MODEL

 Even though Bayesian approach is applicable to a broad range of measurement setups, let us start with a particularly simple setup [Fig. 1(b)] consisting of a double quantum dot occupied by a single electron, the position of which is measured by a low-transparency Quantum Point Contact (QPC) or (which is almost the same) by just a tunnel junction [Fig. 2(a)].
-Basically following the model of Ref.
-[13] we assume that the detector barrier
+Basically following the model of Ref.12 we assume that the detector barrier height depends on the location of the electron in either dot 1 or 2; then the current through the tunnel junction (which is the detector output) is sensitive to the electron location.